• Skip to main content

 Short answer – yes.
 The FCA 3.6L Pentastar engine is reliable.
 We’ll give the Pentastar above average marks for reliability.
 Again, there is a reason this engine is powering so many flagship vehicles from Dodge, Jeep, Chrysler, and Ram; the same reason it’s been around for a decade.
 The FCA 3.6L engine is reliable and efficient all while providing solid performance.

-That said, it’s not hard to continue Googling the 3.6L Pentastar engine and finding plenty of owners with problems.
-As far as we’re aware, some 10 million plus Pentastar engines were produced to date.
+That said, it’s not hard to continue researching the 3.6L Pentastar engine and finding plenty of owners with problems.
+10 million plus Pentastar engines were produced to date.
 That’s a lot of engines.
 All engines are prone to problems, especially with that volume of production.
 Mistakes happen.
 No machine or person is completely perfect.
 Sometimes reliability simply comes down to the luck of the draw.

 Fortunately, it appears the overwhelming majority of Pentastar V6 owners have great experiences with the engine.
 One of the things we can control is maintenance.
 Maintain your FCA 3.6L well and chances are it will be an excellent engine that you can enjoy trouble free for years and years.
 There are even a few cases of the Pentastar holding up to 500,000+ miles.
 How’s that for longevity?